Demand forecasting: Importance of demand forecasting for businesses

-Methods for Forecasting Demand
+Methods for forecasting demand

 There are various statistical and econometric analyses used to forecast demand.
 Forecasting demand can be broken down into seven stage process, the seven stages are described as:

-Stage 1: Statement of a theory or hypothesis
+Stage 1: statement of a theory or hypothesis

-The first step to forecast demand is to determine a set of objectives or information to derive different business strategies (find journal).
-These objectives are based on a set of hypotheses which usually come from a mixture of economic theory or previous empirical studies.
+The first step to forecast demand is to determine a set of objectives or information to derive different business strategies.
+These objectives are based on a set of hypotheses that usually come from a mixture of economic theory or previous empirical studies.
 For example, a manager may wish to find what the optimal price and production amount would be for a new product, based on how demand elasticity affected past company sales.

-Stage 2: Model Specification
+Stage 2: model specification

 There are many different econometric models which differ depending on the analysis that managers wish to perform.
 The type of model that is chosen to forecast demand depends on many different aspects such as the type of data obtained or the number of observations, etc. In this stage it is important to define the type of variables that will be used to forecast demand.
 Regression analysis is the main statistical method for forecasting.
-There are many different types of regression analysis but fundamentally, they provide an analysis of how one or multiple variables affect the dependent variable being measured.
-An example of a model for forecasting demand is M.Roodman’s (1986) demand forecasting regression model for measuring the seasonality affects on a data point being measured.
-The model was based on a linear regression model, and is used to measure linear trends based on seasonal cycles and their affects on demand ie. the seasonal demand for a product based on sales in summer and winter.
+There are many different types of regression analysis, but fundamentally they provide an analysis of how one or multiple variables affect the dependent variable being measured.
+An example of a model for forecasting demand is M. Roodman's (1986) demand forecasting regression model for measuring the seasonality affects on a data point being measured.
+The model was based on a linear regression model, and is used to measure linear trends based on seasonal cycles and their affects on demand i.e. the seasonal demand for a product based on sales in summer and winter.

 The linear regression model is described as:

 Where $Y_i$ is the dependent variable, $\beta_0$ is the intercept, $\beta_1$ is the slope coefficient, $X_i$ is the independent variable and e is the error term.

-M.Roodman’s demand forecasting model is based on linear regression and is described as:
+M. Roodman's demand forecasting model is based on linear regression and is described as: